 Which mass gainer is best for weight gain?

-The mass gainer that is best for weight gain right now is Naked Nutrition's Naked Mass.
+The mass gainer that is best for weight gain right now is Naked Nutrition's Naked Mass (retailer link).
 It's not only super healthy, but each mega serving contains huge amounts of calories and carbs, making it at least a little bit easier to put on weight for people who can't stomach another portion of chicken and rice.
 Adding just one serving of Naked Mass can add as much as 1,250 calories to your diet per day.
 Now that's adding mass like a pro.

 How to use weight gainers

 Before you start guzzling down weight gainers and three servings of protein powder a day, we would recommend evaluating your current diet first.
 The easiest way to go about it is to use a food logging app such as MyFitnessPal to analyse the macronutrient composition of your diet.
-This will save you from having to log food and calculating macros manually.
+This will save you from having to log food and calculate macros manually.

 These apps have plenty of food items already added to their huge library; all you have to do is scan the barcodes with your phone's camera and tell the app how much you ate.
 The app will then calculate the macronutrient (carb, fat and protein) percentages, as well as other useful stats, like how much sugar, salt and fibre you have consumed.

-Once you get into the habit of logging, you can set goals for your daily intake: let's say you want to cover your daily energy needs from 65% carbs, 25% protein and 20% fats.
-The app will tell you how many grams of carbs, protein and fat does this translate to.
+Once you get into the habit of logging, you can set goals for your daily intake: let's say you want to cover your daily energy needs with 65% carbs, 25% protein and 20% fats.
+The app will tell you how many grams of carbs, protein and fat this translates to.

 This is where weight gainers come into play: when you see you're under your protein and carb goal, you can consider adding a serving of weight gainers to your daily intake to help you boost your daily macro numbers.

 It might sound a bit confusing, but it really isn't all that difficult in real life.
 You need to be a bit more mindful of your diet, but you should be anyway if you aim to gain lean muscle mass effectively.